The Gran Varones is a legacy project that uses stories for Latino & Afro-Latino Gay and Queer* men

 Anthony Leon – Philadelphia, Pennsylvania

-“These statistics DO NOT mean that we have failed ourselves.
-These statistics mean that the system and prevention services have FAILED us.
+mean that the system and prevention services have FAILED us.
 We Latino and Afro-Latino gay men are NOT “hard to reach.”
-We are reaching out to each other, building community and providing whatever support needed to sustain ourselves - and with very little and limited resources.”
+We are reaching

 My name is German but you can call me “King.”
 I am new to Philly, I